-- Impact on teachers (DTG1) - Impact on students (DTG2) - Impact on wider school community (teaching staff) - Impact on stakeholders and professionals in policy making
+Impact on teachers (DTG1)

+- Impact on students (DTG2) - Impact on wider school community (teaching staff) Impact

 As part of WP6.3 - Piloting Guidelines -

 A document was created to outline the codes of practice by the nonformal experts and teachers.
 The document defined the monitoring responsibilities and ensured the use of the standardized evaluation tools and non-formal learning materials.